jacobreesgit/Music-Memory-Best/Music Memory/Documentation/design-system-guide.md

 ## Introduction

 This design system guide provides a standardized framework for maintaining visual and functional consistency throughout the Music Memory application.
-It serves as a reference for all team members to ensure that UI components, colors, typography, and spacing remain consistent across all parts of the application.
+It serves as a reference for all team members to ensure that UI components, colors, typography, spacing, and haptic feedback remain consistent across all parts of the application.

 ## Table of Contents